 MORE LEISURELY PURSUITS:

-- A visit to the souk to see and select herbs and spices, fruits and vegetables, craft goods and natural cosmetics, herbs and spices or a visit to the large weekly market on Sunday mornings, which takes place outside town on the north side (best to go early – it starts around 6 am and finishes about 3 pm).
+- A visit to the large weekly market on Sunday mornings, which takes place outside town on the north side (best to go early – it starts around 6 am and finishes about 3 pm).
 Ignore guide books which tell you it’s on Thursdays.

 - A stroll in the public gardens near the wall (for example, head towards the Palais Salam Hotel).
 Some areas have unpredictable opening times.

 - A Visit to the Tannery on the outskirts of town.
 It is a smelly place, but nonetheless fascinating.
-It has been closed due to the pandemic, but we hope it will re-open.
+They took the opportunity to remodel it during the pandemic.

-Going out for a non – alcoholic drink: Atmospheric places include the cafes around the main square (Place Assarag) and street cafes (more for men).
-For an alcoholic drink: Atmospheric places include the gardens of the Dar Zitoune 3 kms out of town.
+Going out for a non – alcoholic drink: Atmospheric places include the cafes around the main square (Place Assarag), Complexe el Kasbah and street cafes (more for men).